In this Data Protection Statement, the terms below have the following meaning:

 “Data Processor” means the party that Processes Personal Data on behalf of the Data Controller (for example, a payroll service provider).

-“Data Protection Law” means the General Data Protection Regulation (No 2016/679) (“GDPR”) and the Data Protection Act 2018 and any other laws which apply to the HBFI in relation to the Processing of Personal Data.
+“Data Protection Law” means the General Data Protection Regulation (No 2016/679) (“GDPR”) and the Data Protection Acts 1988 to 2018 and any other laws which apply to the HBFI in relation to the Processing of Personal Data.

 “Processing” means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 “Process” and “Processing” are interpreted accordingly.